Paul Tan's Automotive Industry News

 The A5 Sportback is fitted with long doors, that open wide to facilitate entry and exit.
 Inside, the front and rear seats are mounted slightly lower.
 Again, typical Audi cabin design is apparent here, with the three-spoke leather steering wheel, two gauge instrument panel with an LCD display nestled in between, an MMI operating system and more.

 Other features include a sliding center armrest with storage compartment and power outlets for the front and a another armrest for the rear seat, with an option to add two additional cup holders.
-As expected, the trunk space that offers 480 liters of space in standard configuration can be increased by simply folding the rear seat backs.
+As expected, the trunk space that offers 480 litres of space in standard configuration can be increased by simply folding the rear seat backs.

 Audi A5 Sportback

-This brings the total storage space to a massive 980 liters.
+This brings the total storage space to a massive 980 litres.
 In this area, there are more features including hooks for hanging up shopping bags, lugs for securing larger loads and a fixed two-piece cover that shields the long luggage compartment from curious gazes.

 The Audi A5 Sportback’s stiff chassis features a five-link axle front suspension, while the rear is treated to a trapezoidal link rear suspension, which is the same one used for both the front wheel drive and all wheel drive quattro versions.